osg-htc/user-documentation/documentation/htc_workloads/using_software/containers.md

 functionality described above, but will have to use slightly more complex job submit files.
-This is because the OSG Connect access points uses job transforms to update the jobs based on the `+SingularityImage` attribute, and OSG Connect users also have direct access to Stash.
+This is because the OSG Connect access points uses job transforms to update the jobs based on the `+SingularityImage` attribute, and OSG Connect users also have direct access to OSDF.

 To run a Apptainer/Singularity image from a non-OSG Connect access point, include a job `requirements`, and specify a method for image transfer.
 For example: